Acting Director, Resolutions and Equity

 Kenrick earned his J.D., at Western New England College School of Law, Springfield, MA, and his Bachelors in Sociology at Springfield College in Springfield MA.

-Branch Chief, Informal Complaints
+Branch Director, Informal Complaints

-Eric joined EDI as the Branch Chief for the Informal Complaints Branch in March 2014.
+Eric joined EDI as the Branch Director for the Informal Complaints Branch in March 2014.
 He brings a variety of talents to this position with a keen eye towards alternative dispute resolution (ADR).
 In 1999, Eric was offered a job as the Internal Ombudsman for the Washington Metropolitan Transit Authority providing confidential resolution of internal disputes between employees and management.
 He also provided training to managers and employees on various topics ranging from Conflict Coaching, 360-degree feedback surveys, and Interpersonal Skill Development.

 In 2008, Eric was offered a position at the U.S. Pentagon Force Protection Agency (PFPA) as an ADR specialist.
 At PFPA, he served as an EEO liaison to the Director, the EAP Coordinator, and an employee relations specialist.
 In 2010, Eric began working at the U.S. Food and Drug Administration as a Conflict Prevention and Resolution Specialist.
 Certified as an EEO Counselor, he has extensive experience with EEO informal complaints and has tirelessly worked to resolve complaints of discrimination before they become formal complaints.